Methodology

 Coronavirus (COVID-19) pandemic disruption

-Constructing the measure
+Constructing the measures

-Identifying the Cohort
+Identifying the cohort

+The base cohort includes students in English schools, colleges and alternative provision.
 The coverage of destinations is explained in the ‘Data sources’ section below.

 A student is included in the school/college figure if they have been flagged in the data as being included in the school/college ‘number on roll’.
 Even if the student is included in more than one school/college, they should only appear once in the LA total and once in the national total.